Unit 2: Authorizations

 Exception: Maternity Care

 An authorization is not required for a normal inpatient delivery for maternity care unless clearly designated in a member’s benefit.
-Normal inpatient delivery in forty-eight (48) hours for vaginal delivery and ninety-six (96) hours for caesarean section.
+Normal inpatient delivery in 48 hours for vaginal delivery and 96 hours for caesarean section.

 If the mother and/or baby require an inpatient stay that exceeds these time frames, authorization would be required.
 In addition, the Clinical Services department should be contacted for any non-routine or emergency admissions for maternity care, such as admissions for hyperemesis, preterm labor, placenta previa, and preeclampsia.